pablogrisafi1975/speck/docs/Commands.md

 ```
 mvn deploy -DskipTests=true -Prelease
 ```
-worked the first time at 2024-08-17 , by changing the user token
+worked the first time at 2024-08-17 , by changing the user token.
+Remember gpg password starts with @